-The procedure is prescribed by our New Jersey Spine Specialists after a complete medical checkup including spine condition and detailed study of the patient’s medical history.
+The procedure is prescribed by our New Jersey Spine Specialists after a complete medical checkup, including spine health and condition, along with a detailed study of the patient’s medical history.
 Many factors are considered by the specialist before the procedure is prescribed.
 These factors include:

-The procedure is initiated by the spine surgeon by making a small incision on the back of the neck of the patient.
+The procedure is initiated by the spine surgeon by making a small incision at the back of the neck of the patient.